MySQL backup with Percona Monitoring and Management (PMM) seems useful

 • qpress

-The PMM Client has already been installed in the previous step, and the MySQL user has the necessary permissions, so we will now take care of the parts that require attention.
+The PMM Client has already been installed in the previous steps, and the MySQL user has the necessary permissions, so we will now focus on the parts that need to be addressed.

 Allow the pmm-agent user to read and write to the /var/lib/mysql directory.